Vexthecollector/ElevenLabs-as-Microphone/README.md

 # ElevenLabs-as-Microphone
 Allows you to use an Elevenlabs voice as a microphone

+# Requirements
+1) An ElevenLabs subscription at the 5$ Tier or higher
+2) Windows.
+I only got a windows PC to test these things on currently, so sadly it is only for windows.
+(The code is quite simple to adjust for linux though, as the only windows only requirement is VB Audio)

 # Installation Process
 1) Download `FullInstaller.bat`, `Installscript.bat`, `SimpleElevenLabs.py` and `Start TTS.bat`